ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 Did you ever have the experience where you were coding for hours (or longer) and then when it came to testing your code you found that it just doesn’t work.

-Or even worse: it did work (kinda), except it had a bunch of hidden bugs that were then, rather embarrassingly, found by your users.
+Or even worse: it did (kind of) work, except it had a bunch of hidden bugs that were then, rather embarrassingly, found by your users.

 Coding for a long time before testing is a terrible idea.
 The reality is that software doesn’t get created like that.
 A simple truth of software development is that _nothing gets created all at once_.
 Successful development is usually done through a series of increments, assembling the product piece-by-piece through an iterative and evolutionary process.